 Stay in a modern, socially driven hostel in Barcelona

 What to expect and how you'll make an impact

 Animal shelters play an important role in protecting lost and abandoned animals in Barcelona, but often they can be overcrowded.
-Volunteers support the shelters to cope with the significant number of animals and improve conditions for the cats and dogs in residence.
+Volunteers support the shelters to cope with the significant number of animals and improve conditions for the cats in residence.

-As an Animal Care volunteer you will spend time with the cats and dogs with the aim of keeping them active and healthy.
+As an Animal Care volunteer you will spend time with the cats with the aim of keeping them active and healthy.
 Your duties will vary and depending on your skills and the length of your stay but usually include:

 - Playing with animals

 - Giving animals time out of their enclosures

 The long term aim of volunteering with animals is to have them ready to be adopted.
 That means they should be healthy and happy so local families who come into the shelter looking to adopt are interested.
 All cats in the shelters are fully vaccinated.

 Why do Animal Care volunteering in Barcelona with IVHQ?